eduzz/houston/README.md

 ### Configuration

-**[Attention]** For the project to be able to migrate little by little, we individually implemented ThemeProvider above all the components so as not to overwrite the current project theme.

-In the project's root file (temporarily optional)
+In the project's root file

 ```
 import ThemeProvider from '@eduzz/houston/components/ThemeProvider';